Team-BHP > Shifting gears

 https://x.com/carrynointerest/status...637631356?s=46

-Klarna is an example of how they ditched Salesforce and built a simpler in house software using AI expect more businesses to do this.
+Klarna is an example of how they ditched Salesforce and built a simpler in-house software using AI.
+Expect more businesses to do this.

 Source: https://www.inc.com/sam-blum/klarna-...m-with-ai.html

-Essentially most of the billion dollar IT exports are just gpt tokens in the future with costs a few cents/million tokens.
+Essentially, most of the billion dollar IT exports are just GPT tokens.
+In the future with costs a few cents/million tokens.

 Is the golden era of the software engineer over?-img_3178.jpeg

-Anyone who is delusional that AI can’t replace them are just coping and won’t help them teams will shrink 5 people can achieve the work of 15 easily and those 10 gets displaced moreover most devs in India in service sector are not highly skilled.
+Anyone who is delusional that AI can’t replace them, are just coping and won’t help them.
+Teams will shrink.
+5 people can achieve the work of 15 easily and those 10 get displaced.
+Moreover, most devs in India in service sector are not highly skilled.
+If you’re experienced, try switching to a higher package or if you’re a fresher, try getting a decent package with no bonds.
+You’ll realise the current state of market.

-If you still think it’s high interest rates (companies are posting record profits yoy why do they need debt to fund hiring) or over hiring in pandemic well good luck.
+If you still think it’s high interest rates (companies are posting record profits YoY, why do they need debt to fund hiring) or over hiring in pandemic, well good luck.

-Obviously there won’t be a sudden layoff situation where everyone gets laid off simultaneously rather it’ll be a slow decline with less hiring and more periodic firing of people in chunks over the decade, the current trend of slump in IT jobs would very likely continue.
+Obviously, there won’t be a sudden layoff situation where everyone gets laid off simultaneously.
+Rather it’ll be a slow decline with less hiring and more periodic firing of people in chunks over the decade.
+The current trend of slump in IT jobs would very likely continue.

-Tensor is online now (12) Thanks
+Tensor is offline (30) Thanks

 Old 13th September 2024, 22:21 #55